ewhicher/matter/content/collections/pov/ux-of-ai.md

         content:
           -
             type: text
-            text: 'AI technologies are advancing '
+            text: "AI technologies are advancing exponentially.
+We're playing catch-up – trying to get a grip on how we should use them and what we want them to do "
           -
             type: text
             marks:
               -
                 type: bold
-            text: exponentially
+            text: 'for us'
-          -
-            type: text
-            text: ".
-We're playing catch-up – trying to get a grip on how we should use them and what we want them to do for us"
   -
     id: lieldais
     text: